sweetlhare/Radiant-Solution/README.md

 The solution that allowed me to take 2nd place in the Radiant Earth Spot the Crop XL Challenge and 3rd place in the Radiant Earth Spot the Crop Challenge.

+## Disclaimer

+During the solution process, more than 50 different models were built, starting with a simple CatBoostClassifier and its stratification, ending with LightAutoML.
+In addition, various data samples were used.
+All these models have not been saved, but they can be reproduced if necessary.
+The best methods of building models can be seen in notebook __(create_models.ipynb)__.
+Also, all files with submissions have names by which you can roughly understand the method of obtaining this submission.

+If you have any questions, write them to me.

 ## Solution description:

 1. __(make_train_data.ipynb, make_train_data.ipynb)__